dslc/raspberry-pi-openal-tests/README.md

     apt-get install libcurl4-gnutls-dev libmpg123-dev libopenal-dev

-### Raspberry Pi users - libopenal-dev
+### Installing OpenAL library

 If using the apt repositories for Raspbian GNU/Linux, you may have problems with version 1:1.17.2-4 of `libopenal-dev`.
 Attempting playback with this version yielded an "Illegal instruction" error.
 If this is the case, you may need to compile OpenAL from scratch.

-The latest tarball can be downloaded from http://kcat.strangesoft.net/openal.html#download .
+First of all install [CMake](https://cmake.org/ "CMake website").
+    sudo apt-get install cmake
+or
+    su
+    apt-get install cmake

+Then download a recent version of OpenAL soft from either the [website](http://kcat.strangesoft.net/openal.html#download) or [Github repository](https://github.com/kcat/openal-soft).
+If using the tarball from the website, for example, the following should work.

+    tar xf openal-soft-1.18.2.tar.bz2
+    cd openal-soft-1.18.2
+    cd build
+    cmake ..
+    make
+    sudo make install

 ## Using GNU make